telerik/blazor-docs/common-features/loading-sign.md

 In some situations, peforming a certain action will show a loading indicator that will appear to never hide.
 There are two common reasons for such behavior:

-* The operation is actually very slow, it may take minutes to return the data in some complex scenarios.
+* **Reason**: The operation is actually very slow, it may take minutes to return the data in some complex scenarios.

-    * To solve this, make sure that the data queries are as efficient as possible and return data as quickly as possible.
+    * **Solution**: To solve this, make sure that the data queries are as efficient as possible and return data as quickly as possible.

-* There has been an error during the operation.
+* **Reason**: There has been an error during the operation.
 For example, a certain filter value could not be parsed (e.g., it was only a part of a GUID, not a full one) and the backend threw an exception.

-    * To solve this, monitor the console/logs and look for errors thrown during the problematic operation.
+    * **Solution**: To solve this, monitor the console/logs and look for errors thrown during the problematic operation.
 Enabling the detailed Blazor errors may help you <a href="https://docs.microsoft.com/en-us/aspnet/core/blazor/fundamentals/handle-errors" target="_blank">troubleshoot</a> application errors:

         **Enable Detailed Errors in Server-side Blazor**